 I cried out, “Pandora!
 Can we just talk about this?!”

-The darkness amplified and glowing red points of light could be seen like eyes gazing from the shrouded abyss of the stone forest.
+The darkness amplified and glowing red points of light emerged like eyes gazing from the shrouded abyss of the stone forest.
 In fear, I dashed away, looking for Pandora.

 In the distance, something large loomed over the land, moving slowly and ominously.
-The titan monster’s eyes glowed red too.
+The titan’s eyes glowed red too.
 I couldn’t possibly call out for Pandora with all of these creatures around.
 They must come out at night.
 Were they AI?
 Strange animals?

 I waited near a lake, away from everything, sitting, rocking back and forth in fetal position, just hoping that Pandora would find me.
 My hands were trembling.
 The whole world pulsated, fading into darkness, in and out of existence, as shadow creatures reached out to grab me.
 The glowing lights crept closer but now I was too petrified to move.
 Their increasing presence froze my mind, slowed it down, as if I still had a chance to escape, if only I could simply have the time to think it through.
 As if I could procrastinate my doom.

-Then, I felt the pleasing sensation of skin pressed against mine.
-A soft voice said, “Guhya, you are almost there.
+I felt the pleasing sensation of skin pressed against mine.
+A gentle voice said, “Guhya, you’re almost there.
 Just hold on a little longer.”

-I pressed against this skin and held tighter.
+I pressed against her skin and held tighter.
+My new mother was here to save me.
 Fear drained from my body.
 Dysphoria was replaced with euphoria.
-I looked up to see that it was Pandora.
+I looked up to see her.

 She presented a pink flower and said, “Arezo told me to take this when things got weird.”

 I continued holding her, rubbing my cheeks against her soft skin.
-I said, “Pandora, thank you so much.
+I said, “Thank you so much.
 You saved us both.”

 The illusions of monsters faded.
 Only the residual Zaza-induced distortions remained.

-She held my head and pushed me deeper into her skin.
+She held my head and pressed me deeper into her skin.

 I ended the moment, “Okay, hold on.
 Wait.
 Maybe we should stay focused.
-We are on a mission still.”
+We’re still on a mission.”

 I said, “Before all that happened, I was telling you about last night.
 Did you hear all that?
 Did you chase after me?”